Managing symptoms and side effects

 - Talk to your doctor about trying anti-anxiety or antidepressant medication.

-If you have a sudden episode of unresolved breathlessness that you cannot explain, seek medical advice to rule out the possibility of a blood clot that may require urgent medical treatment.
+If you have a sudden episode of unresolved breathlessness that you cannot explain, seek medical help straight away.

 Headaches may be mild or severe, occasional or more frequent, and due to a number of causes such as muscular tension, exhaustion, dehydration, hypercalcaemia (high calcium), migraines or medication side effects.
 More rarely, headaches that continue and do not respond to medication may be a symptom of secondaries in the brain, so seek medical advice if you are concerned.